The Censorship of British Drama 1900-1968 Volume 3

 Nicholson's series ought to be mandatory reading for historians and biographers interested in twentieth-century England. [. . .]
 The quotations in this book are a gold mine for other writers.'- Richard Davenport-Hines, The Times Literary Supplement

-Steve Nicholson is Professor of 20th-Century and Contemporary Theatre, and Director of Drama, in the School of English at the University of Sheffield.
-He is the series editor for Exeter Performance Studies and the author of British Theatre and the Red Peril: The Portrayal of Communism, 1917-1945, also published by UEP.
+Steve Nicholson is Emeritus Professor of 20th-Century and Contemporary Theatre, and Director of Drama, in the School of English at the University of Sheffield.
+He is a series editor for Exeter Performance Studies and the author of British Theatre and the Red Peril: The Portrayal of Communism, 1917-1945, also published by UEP.

 Exeter Performance Studies

 - Ancient Greek and Contemporary Performance - Collected Essays

 - British South Asian Theatres - A Documented History (with accompanying DVD)